Paradoxxs/Gitbook/osint/automation.md

 description: >-
   Because of the vast amount of information on the internet, it an good idea to automate the task that is frequently done.

+  This section is for automation tools that does not fit into only a single source.
 ---